Decomposing galaxies with BANG: an automated morpho-kinematical decomposition of the SDSS-DR17 MaNGA survey: Data Sample

+The observed MaNGA galaxies are a small subsample drawn from the SDSS imaging survey for which a wealth of ancillary information is available.
+For each MaNGA galaxy, we downloaded the original \fr{$i$ and $g$ band} ($10'\times13'$) SDSS \fr{\citep[DR17,][]{Abdurro'uf_2022}{}{}} brightness maps and cropped them to the same spatial extension and resolution of the MaNGA kinematics squared cut-outs\footnote{Note that the Manga square cut-outs always exceed the hexagonal region for which IFU data are available.
+Since it is not obvious how to limit the region within which brightness measurements are considered for large galaxy samples, we chose to never exceed the MaNGA squared cut-outs and to mask all the pixels outside an ellipse containing more than 60 noisy (i.e. NaN) measurements.} using the procedure discussed in \citep{Bertin_2002}.
 We then computed the associated error by considering a Poissonian statistics on the number of detected photo-electrons and the contribution of additional sources of noise (i.e. read-noise and noise in the dark current)\footnote{See \url{https://dr12.sdss.org/datamodel/files/BOSS_PHOTOOBJ/frames/RERUN/RUN/CAMCOL/frame.html} for further details about the computation of the photometric errors.}.
 We then converted, by knowing the galaxy redshift, the photometric maps to astrophysical units ($\rm L_{\sun}/\rm kpc^2$) and masked the possible presence of stars using DAOStarFinder, a \textsc{python} package based on the \citet{Stetson_1987} implementation, combined with the isolation forest algorithm mentioned above.
-This procedure has been automated and applied to all the MaNGA galaxies in both the $i$ and $g$ bands allowing us to compute estimates of the stellar $\rm M/L$ ratio from standard color-$\rm M/L$ relation \citep{Zibetti_2009}.
-The associated error, computed by propagation, is generally large enough to account for the scatter of the linear relation and for any assumption on the IMF. $\rm M/L$ ratio data are masked following the same procedure as done in the case of the velocity dispersion.
-In the end, we obtained a dataset comprising spatially resolved information of brightness, $\rm M/L$, l.o.s. velocity and velocity dispersion of 10,004 galaxies.
+This procedure has been automated and applied to all the MaNGA galaxies in both the $i$ and $g$ bands allowing us to compute estimates of the stellar mass-to-light ratio ($\rm M/L$) from standard color-$\rm M/L$ relation \citep{Zibetti_2009}.
+The associated error, computed by propagation, is generally large enough to account for the scatter of the linear relation and for any assumption on the initial mass function. $\rm M/L$ ratio data are masked following the same procedure as done in the case of the velocity dispersion.
+In the end, we obtained a dataset comprising spatially resolved information of brightness, $\rm M/L$, l.o.s. velocity and velocity dispersion of 10,005 galaxies \fr{morphologically characterized according to the classification presented in the MaNGA Visual Morphology Catalogue \citep[VMC-VAC,][]{Vazquez_2022}{}{}}.